Nissan GT-R in motorsport: GT World Challenge Europe Sprint Cup

 In 2013, the FIA GT1 World Championship was replaced by the GT World Challenge Europe Sprint Cup (known as the FIA GT Series at the time).
 Nissan GT Academy Team RJN made their debut with the GT-R Nismo GT3 in the Pro-Am class.
 In the inaugural 2013 season, it finished on the podium in every race it participated in.
 It did not race in the final round at Baku, as the team withdrew the race in order to participate in the 2013 Dubai 24 Hour race with the 370Z GT4, missing out in a possible team's championship win.
 End of the season, it was 2nd in the team's championship and 5th in the driver's championship with 2 wins, 2 pole positions and 10 podium finishes.
 The car did not return for the 2014 season.
 But in 2015, only for the fourth round at Moscow, where GT Academy finished on the podium in Pro-Am class.
 End of the season, a customer racing team, MRS GT-Racing/Always Involving Motorsport were 7th in the team's championship and 14th in the driver's championship with a podium finish in the second round at Brands Hatch.

 In 2016, GT Academy participated in both Pro and Silver classes.
-Finished 4th in the Silver class driver's championship with 2 podium finishes at Brand Hatch and Hungaroring.
+Finished 4th in the Silver class driver's championship with 2 podium finishes at Brands Hatch and Hungaroring.
 It was the last appearance of a GT-R Nismo GT3 in this championship.